brandonhamric/req-requires/README.md

-**req-requires.js** is a library that is used to validate properties on the request object in expressjs route handlers.
+**req-requires.js** makes it easy to make sure the properties in your expressjs request are valid.

 ## Installation